 Topical anaesthetics are controlled by federal and state & territory government regulation and cosmetic tattooists need be very careful what they use, and how it is supplied, is legal.
 Health authorities are now conducting audits of premises to check what is being used.

-Further information is available from the APAN (Aesthetics Practitioners Advisory Network) website: APANAdvice
+Further information is available from Aesthetics Practitioners Advisory Network (APAN).

 Topical anaesthetics are essential to keeping your clients as comfortable and pain-free as possible.
 This information is to help you understand what is currently safe and legal in Australia.